ShrutiTiwari/classical_music/README.md

 classical_music
 ===============

-application for practicing indian classical music fundamentals.
+An application for practicing indian classical music fundamentals.

 <b>Build Instructions:</b>
 This is a maven project containing java modules. <br>